Vascular Cognitive Impairment: What You Need to Know

-VCI is sometimes referred to as vascular dementia, but Dr. Christian Camargo, a cognitive neurology specialist at the University of Miami Health System, says that vascular cognitive impairment is a more accurate term for the condition.
+Alzheimer’s disease is far from the only issue that can impact brain health as you age.
+Vascular cognitive impairment (VCI) is the second most common form of dementia.
+VCI is sometimes referred to as vascular dementia, but Christian Camargo, M.D., a cognitive neurology specialist at the University of Miami Health System, says that vascular cognitive impairment is a more accurate term for the condition.

 “Dementia has a very specific definition.
 It literally means that a person has lost their independence due to cognitive deficits,” he says.
 “However, a number of people are already developing problems related to vascular cognitive impairment that still are independent.”